p3o-wiki/p3o-wiki.github.io/src/routes/pages/quests.md

 - The Dauntless Dragon, Majidonga
 ### Snow Field of Sullied Tears
 - Big Chills in Pure Snow
-- Naughtyfind and the Ice Forest of Introversion
+- Naughtyfins and the Ice Forest of Introversion
 - Hibernating Dragon
 - Blizzard Tower and the Bonedeth Brigade
 ### Racing Alley of Purity